mathgeotop/mathgeotop.github.io/_pages/about.md

 ## Miscellanea
 I’m passionate about jazz and pop music.
 I play jazz guitar and regularly join jam sessions in Hong Kong.
 I was fortunate to study with [Daan Kleijn](https://www.daankleijn.com/) and [Zheng Yang](https://space.bilibili.com/604884653).

-Like many others, I have my own struggles with mathematics, and I hope to be supportive of those around me along the way.
+Sometimes mathematics is hard for me, and I try to be supportive of those around me along the way.
 C’est la vie.